Boise 2026

 • The ~$515k Zestimate is ~$59,800 (13%) over assessed — but it’s an estimate, not a negotiated ask.

-Up ~59% in six years (2020 $285k → 2026 $455k); the highest assessed value in this batch.
+Up ~59% in six years (2020 $285k → 2026 $455k); a high assessed value ($455,200) for this tier.

 Exemption is applied.
 2025 tax $2,849.68 ≈ ($433,100 − $125k) × 0.92% — exemption-adjusted (resident owner since 2018).
-Eric, living here, inherits roughly this bill (~$2,850/yr ≈ ~$238/mo) — the highest tax of the batch, because it’s the highest-assessed property.
+Eric, living here, inherits roughly this bill (~$2,850/yr ≈ ~$238/mo) — a high tax line, driven by the high assessed value.
 FILE FOR THE EXEMPTION after closing if it transacts.

 Affordability — VERDICT: Off-market (nothing to buy); hypothetical doesn’t fit either